 Mode is "M17", reflector is "M17-M17", the module is "C" and the CAN (Channel Access Number) is 0.
 The M17-M17 module C reflector is one of the more active reflectors.
 You will find most of the M17 developers monitor it.
 CAN is normally set to 0.

-To use M17 on an OpenRTX MD-380 (UHF) or MD-UV380 (dual band) you have to set your call sign in the radio.
+To use M17 on an OpenRTX MD-380 or MD-UV380 you have to set your call sign in the radio.
 The green button acts as the "enter key" and the red button acts as the "back" key.
 To set your callsign you hit the green button, arrow down to "Settings", green button, arrow down to "M17", green button, set call sign then green button.
 You will also need to set the receive and transmit frequencies using the radio number keys.
-With the frequency showing, enter your receive frequency and add zeros until the frequency is accepted, then if your transmit frequency is different from the receive frequency key in the transmit frequency and add zeros until it is accepted.
-To change the destination from "#BROADCAST" just hit the "#" key and type in a callsign, "ECHO" or "ALL" ("ALL" is the same as "BROADCAST") then hit the green key.
+With the frequency showing, enter your receive frequency and hit the green key, then if your transmit frequency is different from the receive frequency, key in the transmit frequency and hit the green key.
+To change the destination from "#ALL" just hit the "#" key and type in a callsign, "ECHO" or "ALL" then hit the green key.

 CAN is Channel Access Number and your radio will not break squelch unless the transmit and receive CAN matches.
 CAN 0 is the default.